-ING applies this principle.
-CAS Bank is independently positioned within the organisation.
-CAS Bank staff reports to the General Manager of CAS Bank, who reports to the General Group Manager CAS.
-The General Group Manager CAS directly reports to the Chief Executive Officer (CEO) and functionally (escalation and approval of audit plan) to the Audit Committee of the Supervisory Board.
+ING Bank applies this principle.
+CAS Bank is independently positioned within the ING Bank organisation.
+CAS Bank staff reports to the General Manager of CAS Bank, who reports to the General Manager CAS Group.
+The General Manager CAS Group reports directly to the Chief Executive Officer (CEO) and functionally to the Audit Committee of the Supervisory Board.
+CAS Bank's independent position within the Bank is periodically assessed as part of the external quality review performed by the Institute of Internal Auditors Netherlands (IIA), Nederlandse Beroepsorganisatie van Accountants (NBA) and NOREA (Dutch organisation for IT auditors).